On Nov. 28, 2024, insurgents attacked government forces in Aleppo, creating new displacement in the 14-year civil war.

 Addressing the ongoing needs in Syria equitably and inclusively means ensuring the most marginalized populations are included in decision-making and activities recognize their capacities while also meeting their unique needs.

-The Center for Disaster Philanthropy has a Global Recovery Fund that provides donors an efficient, flexible solution to support recovery efforts for people affected by sudden and slow-onset disasters or protracted humanitarian emergencies worldwide.
+The Center for Disaster Philanthropy has a Global Recovery Fund that provides donors with an efficient, flexible solution to support recovery efforts for people affected by sudden and slow-onset disasters or protracted humanitarian emergencies worldwide.

 Contact CDP